 Introduced in 1936, CONE Deeptone® DENIM, was produced from a new method developed by Cone, it’s primary attribute a rich, deep shade not previously seen in a denim.
 This new brand was advertised directly to consumers in magazines like Progressive Farmer and Country Gentleman, each with the tagline, “Improves your overall appearance.”

-Displayed in Cone Denim's archive & design studio, the Found collection inspires and furthers our love of "vintage".
+The Found collection inspires and furthers our love of “vintage”.
 Authentic, genuine, a testimony of the hard work and perseverance that helped shape and form the American culture.

 Hickory Stripe Shirt with Chambray Trim c.1940